-Wondering what to pack for Disney World in your park bag?
+Wondering what to pack in your Disney park bag?

 Well you’re not alone!
-This is a popular topic in The Budget Mouse Facebook group so I decided to write a detailed post all about what to pack for Disney World in the bag you take to the theme parks each day.
+This is a popular topic in The Budget Mouse Facebook group so I decided to write a detailed post all about what to pack in the bag you take to the theme parks each day.

 I covered this topic is episode 44 of my podcast, but I think it’s easier to read than listen to.

 I’ve even included a free printable at the end of the post to help with your packing!